 What is ESPN Plus?

 By the way, ESPN Plus, and all of ESPN for that matter, is owned by Disney.
-This is one of the first direct-to-consumer streaming services that Disney is launching, and it will be joined by its Netflix competitor, Disney Plus, in late 2019.
-In fact, Disney CEO Bob Iger hinted recently that when Disney Plus launches, the company could offer a special discounted bundle with ESPN Plus.
+This is one of the first direct-to-consumer streaming services that Disney is launching, and it was joined later by its Netflix competitor, Disney Plus, in late 2019.

 ESPN Plus is available, again via the standard ESPN app, across Android phones and tablets, the iPhone and iPad, Apple TV, Chromecast, PlayStation, Xbox One, Roku, Oculus Go, and Amazon’s Fire TV & Fire Tablet.
 If you have a PC, you can also access it via your favorite web browser on the ESPN.com website.